-The believer must begin to ask himself, "If my salvation depends upon Sanctification, how can I be sure that I have enough of Jesus in my heart, imparted righteousness, good thoughts, good motives, good actions, and holiness of life to be sure that I have acceptance with God, now and on the Last Day when my name comes up in the Judgement?"
+The believer must begin to ask himself, "If my salvation depends upon Sanctification, how can I be sure that I have enough of Jesus in my heart, imparted righteousness, good thoughts, good motives, good actions, and holiness of life to be sure that I have acceptance with God, now and on the Last Day when my name comes up in the Judgment?"

-When we begin to believe this way, we are left with either of two choices.
+When we begin to believe this way, we are left with either of two wrong choices.
 1.)
 We can deceive ourselves and lower the standard of righteousness and try to convince ourselves that we are meeting the standard (the way of the Pharisee). or 2.)
-We can be honest with ourselves and admit that we do not meet the standard of righteousness and then despair of ever having peace with either ourselves or God and join the world in sin and pleasure awaiting the Judgement Day with fear and trembling knowing that our doom is certain.
+We can be honest with ourselves and admit that we do not meet the standard of righteousness and then despair of ever having peace with either ourselves or God and join the world in sin and pleasure awaiting the Judgment Day with fear and trembling knowing that our doom is certain.

-This is how the midnight of the Dark Ages came upon the Medieval Christian world of the Middle Ages.
+This is how the midnight of the Dark Ages came upon the medieval Christian world of the Middle Ages.
 The noontide of the "Holiness Theology" (the Papacy) became the midnight of the world and the Christian Church.